stonecharioteer/blog/resume/resume.rst

 Personal Projects & OSS
 ------------------------

+* Conducted a live stream cast on Twitch on `A Weekend with PostgreSQL <https://www.youtube.com/playlist?list=PLyW7jj8atph9VO9UoMPXIKNiyK-q5GZWj>`_
 * Spoke at PyCon India 2019 on `MicroPython: Building a Physical Inventory Search Engine. <https://stonecharioteer.com/2019/10/12/pycon.html>`_
 * (Developed @ VISA) Built a visualization dashboard atop of BitBucket and Github, to visualize developer productivity and project momentum using statistical control charts.